kkuppens/GettingCleaningData/README.md

 activity and subject in the aggregate function like this aggregate(. ~ activity + subject,requested.data, mean)
 ####Step 9: Store second independent data set in file and output directory
-The tidy data set will be stored in the file TidyDataSet.txt within an output directory "output" that will be created if not existent within the "UCI HAR Dataset" directory.
+The tidy data set will be stored in the file TidyDataSet.txt within an output directory "output" that will be created if not present within the "UCI HAR Dataset" directory.
 File location: ./UCI HAR Dataset/output/TidyDataSet.txt.